quanteda/quanteda_landing/content/help.md

 ## Cheat Sheet and Feature Comparison Tables

-If you are using other R packages, the folloing these make your transition to **quanteda** smooth.
+If you are using other R packages, the following these make your transition to **quanteda** smooth.

 - [Comparison to other text analysis packages](http://docs.quanteda.io/articles/pkgdown/comparison.html): a table to show correspondence between **quantada**'s and other packages' functions
 - [Quanteda Cheat Sheet (PDF)](https://github.com/rstudio/cheatsheets/raw/master/quanteda.pdf):  a cheat sheet with the most important functions available on the RStudio website